 Types of projects the foundation will fund

 We want to pursue interdisciplinary thinking and challenge the status quo.
-We seek design ideas that will do something for the community, not just think about it.
-Winning teams will have actionable ideas, and proposals will be judged on both their creativity and their feasibilities.
+We seek design ideas that will do something for the community and engage stakeholders in the results.
+Winning teams will have actionable ideas, and proposals will be judged on both their creativity and their feasibility.
 Proposals should also address resiliency and equity through one of the four topic areas discussed in Section 04.

 We are looking for proposals that benefit historically underrepresented communities through strategies aimed at eliminating systematic obstacles.
 Winning teams will show how their projects meet the unique needs of a community through a high level of collaboration with community representatives.